Vinicius-L-R-Matos/vault_posts/content/posts/Building a Blog System Using Obsidian.md

 - Monitor server logs

 ## Considerations
+Some times is necessary to delete de site files so it can update.
+Or even the entire projetc.
+Every update increase the uploading time.
 It was verry fun and joyfull to see this blog being construct.
 I hope you to do it, so you can also spread your ideias and help others!

 ## References